coyote963/bm-boilerplate/README.md

 - Port selected is not the rcon port, but the game port

 ## Sending server commands
+In addition to the server commands for requesting data from the server, you can also use the following commands to mod the game.
+Many of them require mutators, so run an enablemutators before using them!

 | Server command  | Description  |
 | ------------ | ------------ |
 | aimode  | Set certain AI behavior for all bots, NPCs, etc. Ai Mode ID 0 is normal behavior, AI mode ID 1 will deactivate their AI, AI mode 2 does nothing for now.
 Ai mode 3 will follow the path the host sets by middle clicking their mouse.
 I might add more later.
 [Requires mutators]  |